May 23 2022

 Liveness detection uses biometric technology to verify that an online user is a real live person.
 Without liveness detection, a criminal could use a photo or a video of a victim and present it to the camera, spoofing the authentication process.

 To prevent account takeover fraud with ultra-secure authentication security, you need to verify all three aspects of genuine presence: right person, real person, and authenticating in real-time.
-That’s where iProov Genuine Presence Assurance comes in.
+That’s where iProov Dynamic Liveness comes in.

-iProov’s Genuine Presence Assurance (GPA) technology is an invaluable tool in preventing account takeover fraud, as it offers organizations the highest level of assurance that a user is genuine. iProov’s solution has been specifically designed to be easy to use while also highly secure and validates three vital things – that a user is the right person, a real person, and that they are authenticating in real time.
+iProov’s Dynamic Liveness (GPA) technology is an invaluable tool in preventing account takeover fraud, as it offers organizations the highest level of assurance that a user is genuine. iProov’s solution has been specifically designed to be easy to use while also highly secure and validates three vital things – that a user is the right person, a real person, and that they are authenticating in real time.

 The most difficult aspect to validate is verifying a user is authenticating right now.
 This is done using iProov’s Flashmark technology, which illuminates the remote user’s face with a unique sequence of colors that cannot be replayed or manipulated synthetically, preventing spoofing.

-What’s more, Genuine Presence Assurance is a cloud-based technology, meaning its defenses are hidden from attackers, making it far more challenging to reverse engineer.
+What’s more, Dynamic Liveness is a cloud-based technology, meaning its defenses are hidden from attackers, making it far more challenging to reverse engineer.
 GPA is powered by iProov Security Operations Center (iSOC), which uses machine-learning technology to monitor day-to-day operations and identify new attacks, meaning GPA provides active threat management.
-Genuine Presence Assurance can offer additional value through its reassuring ‘ceremony’, as Flashmark assures users that additional security is taking place.
+Dynamic Liveness can offer additional value through its reassuring ‘ceremony’, as Flashmark assures users that additional security is taking place.
 When accessing a sensitive account, this ceremony is a great comfort – especially if you have experienced fraud in the past.

 Account takeover fraud causes great emotional stress to its victims, as well as financial and data loss.
 Organizations face reputational damage and unhappy customers, as well as financial implications.
 By adding face authentication – either as a sole authenticator or part of a multi-factor authentication deployment – organizations can prevent account compromises.